-4.7 Section 19 Permit Scheme
+4.8 Section 19 Permit Scheme

-- 4.7.1 A section 19 permit is usually issued free of charge and is given to non-profit making bodies that run transport services which benefit the community.
+- 4.8.1 A section 19 permit is usually issued free of charge and is given to non-profit making bodies that run transport services which benefit the community.
 Section 19 permits are issued to bodies to enable them to provide transport for their own members or other people whom the organisation exists to help.
 The vehicle must not be used for carriage of members of the general public.
 It must also not be used with a view to profit, nor incidentally to an activity which is itself carried out with a view to profit.
 Category B and Category D1 (101) (not for hire or reward) licence holders are entitled drive minibuses that are operated for hire or reward in accordance with a Section 19 permit.
-Apart from the hire or reward test, the same driving licence requirements as described in this policy apply. - 4.7.2 Permits are available free, or for a small fee, from the Traffic Commissioners and designated bodies such as local authorities and various church organisations.
+Apart from the hire or reward test, the same driving licence requirements as described in this policy apply. - 4.8.2 Permits are available free, or for a small fee, from the Traffic Commissioners and designated bodies such as local authorities and various church organisations.
 Once a permit has been obtained, a member of staff can drive a minibus under the conditions outlined above.
-These permits only apply within the UK and must be renewed every 5 years.
+Permits are valid only within the UK, the permit's disc must be displayed in the vehicle's windscreen, and needs to be renewed every 5 years.

-4.8 Moveable/Removable Seats
+4.9 Moveable/Removable Seats

-- 4.8.1 Some of our minibuses have movable seats.
+- 4.9.1 Some of our minibuses have movable seats.
 Drivers are responsible for ensuring they are safe and secure before driving the minibus.
 Visual and physical checks must be undertaken.
-The physical check is by attempting to rock each seat. - 4.8.2 Only competent members of staff can move, remove or replace seats.
+The physical check is by attempting to rock each seat. - 4.9.2 Only competent members of staff can move, remove or replace seats.